davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 2 the set whose members are the numbers 0 and 1, for 3 the set whose members are the numbers 0, 1, and 2, and so forth.

-By the beginning of the 20th century, Frege thinks he's succeeded.
-But a young philosopher and logician out of Cambridge named [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) writes to him in the summer of 1902:
+By the beginning of the 20th century, Frege thought he'd succeeded.
+But a young logician out of Cambridge named [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) wrote to him in the summer of 1902:

 > [date: 16 June 1902] Dear colleague, For a year and a half I have been